qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Beside many options in the vector layer properties dialog or settings in the print composer, you can find a |dataDefined| :sup:`Data defined override` icon.
-Thanks to :ref:`expressions <vector_expressions>` based on layer attributes or item settings, prebuild or custom functions and variables, this tool allows you to set dynamic value for the concerned parameter.
+Thanks to :ref:`expressions <vector_expressions>` based on layer attributes or item settings, prebuild or custom functions and :ref:`variables <general_tools_variables>`, this tool allows you to set dynamic value for the concerned parameter.
 When enabled, the value returned by this widget is applied to the parameter regardless its normal value (checkbox, textbox, slider...).

-..
-ToDo: Add above a hyperlink to variables section once written

 Clicking the |dataDefined| :sup:`Data defined override` icon shows: